 To your left is a kind of visitor centre, then a long building with koala bears and, after that, the Giant Panda enclosure: a building with a large outdoor area beyond it.

-Incidentally, the enclosure on the far side of the outdoor part provides a home for pandas of a different kind: the red version.
+Incidentally, another enclosure between the polar bears and the rainforest house provides a home for pandas of a different kind: the red version.

 The Panda backstory